svenssonjoel/lispBM/pattern_matching.md

-# Random thoughts about adding pattern matchint to lispBM
+# Random thoughts about adding pattern matching to lispBM

 I want to add a match and a recv primitive.
 The `match` should implement pattern matching as a programming abstraction.